ec-coding/ec-coding/README.md

     <img src="https://img.shields.io/static/v1?label=|&message=WEBSITE&color=cdf998&style=plastic&logo=wordpress&logo-color=white"/>
   </a>
       </p>
-        <p>A 100Devs project which is meant to showcase the use of Object Oriented Programming to create a fully interactive game module, complete with victory, loss, and tie conditions.</p>
+        <p>A 100Devs project which is meant to showcase the use of object-oriented programming (OOP) to create a fully interactive game module, complete with victory, loss, and tie conditions.</p>
     </td>
 </tr>